Prosumma/betokened/README.md

 This is because most Parsers and Recognizers must take arguments, but they also need to conform to the type signature of their respective type.
 Partial application makes this possible.

+## Dependencies

+This library depends on my [Prosumma](https://github.com/Prosumma/Prosumma) framework, which is a grab bag of stuff I use in various projects.
+(Well, that's the intent.
+As of this writing it's rather empty.)